 As a world traveler who inspired so many of us, one might assume that Anthony Bourdain tried to remain neutral about the places he preferred (and those he didn’t).
 However, Tony clearly had favorite destinations, and London was among them.
 About London, he says “for me, there’s no other city like it; it’s a second home.
 I’ve got friends here, I know exactly where to stay, I know just where to find a good pint, and where to find something good to eat.”

 Why does he say this?
 Well, Anthony Bourdain visited London many times, both on-screen and off, filming all four of his main shows and others too.
-He visited to film season 1, episode 22 of The Layover; season 4, episode 6 of No Reservations; season 1, episode 9 of The Layover; and season 8, episode 4 of Parts Unknown.
+He visited to film season 1, episode 22 of A Cook’s Tour; season 4, episode 6 of No Reservations; season 1, episode 9 of The Layover; and season 8, episode 4 of Parts Unknown.

 London also happens to be my favorite destination, so I was excited to dive into the many episodes showing off his experiences and recommendations.
 As you’ll see, there is both a wide range of great new-to-him places visited by Anthony Bourdain in London during each trip, and some favorites he returned to on each and every time he was in town.